Rockies vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to the over/under, the Rockies and their opponents are 5-5-0 in their previous 10 games.

-- The Rockies' ATS record is 3-2-0 over their last 10 contests (oddsmakers set spreads in five of those games).
-Colorado games have gone under the point total three consecutive times, and the average total during this span was 9.3 runs.
+- The Rockies have compiled a 4-2-0 record against the runline over their previous 10 games (oddsmakers set runlines in six of those games).
+Colorado and its opponent have finished below the over/under for four games in a row, with the average total set by sportsbooks during that span being 9.4.

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 48 games this year and have walked away with the win 21 times (43.8%) in those games.
+- The Rockies have been underdogs in 49 games this season and have come away with the win 22 times (44.9%) in those contests.

-- Colorado is 19-27 this season when entering a game as the underdog by +100 or more on the moneyline.
+- Colorado has entered 36 games this season as the underdog by +120 or more and is 12-24 in those contests.

-- The Rockies have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 45.5% chance of walking away with the win.

-- Games involving Colorado have gone over the total set by oddsmakers in 25 of 57 chances this season.
+- Colorado and its opponents have hit the over in 25 of its 58 games with a total this season.

-- The Rockies have an against the spread mark of 5-3-0 in eight games with a line this season.
+- The Rockies are 6-3-0 against the spread in their nine games with a line set by sportsbooks this season.

 Rockies Splits